Point Guard College

 The pass can be used this summer or any following summer and can be applied to ANY combination of our camps.

-No-Risk Guarantee: If your child doesn’t want to return for another camp, contact us within 3 days after the first camp and we’ll refund the entire 3-Camp Pass fee.
+And with our No-Risk Guarantee, regardless of which pass you purchase (3-Camp Pass or Lifetime Pass), if your child doesn’t want to return for another camp, contact us after their first camp and within this calendar year and we’ll refund the entire pass fee.

 COMMUTER – PLAYER

-Register with a $300 deposit – includes meals only (daily drop-off at 8am and pick-up at 10pm).
+Registration includes meals only.
+Daily drop-off at 8am and pick-up at 10pm* (times may vary).

 OVERNIGHT – PLAYER